I'm often asked what tools and resources I use in my resume writing business. Here's a list of them!

 If you have a blog, Fotolia is an extremely inexpensive way to acquire photos and illustrations to accompany your posts.
 It’s also a fabulous choice for photos to use to illustrate your information products (ebook artwork, for example).
 A stock photography site, it offers a massive amount of choices, starting at about $1 per graphic.
 Make sure you purchase the correct “rights” for how you want to use the graphic.
 (For example, you’ll pay a bit more for graphics you want to use on an ebook you’re selling than on a blog post.)

 If you've been thinking about adding one-on-one or group coaching to your resume writing services -- or you want a platform to deliver a home study course or training program, I recommend JigsawBox.
 Created by a coach, you can set up paid or free training modules without a lot of technical know-how.
-Offers a LOT of training and support.

 The easiest way to sell digital information products (ebooks, special reports, forms, guides, audio programs, etc.) online.
 The Payloadz Express option is for low-volume sellers and is a great way to get started.
 The full Payloadz option offers an affiliate program to help you find folks to promote your products, and their online store will also provide additional visibility for your products.

 Some people hate it, some people love it … most just see PayPal as the easiest way to accept credit cards without having a full scale merchant account.
 I gave up my traditional merchant account so I wouldn’t have to deal with the hassle of PCI compliance, and PayPal has been a great solution.
 It also processes recurring payments for my BeAResumeWriter.com membership site.

 If you’re looking for ways to get free publicity for your résumé writing business, you need to check out Joan Stewart’s offerings.
 She’ll teach you “tips, tricks, and tools” for free publicity.